Understanding Borderline Personality Disorder: Exploring Treatment Programs for Borderline Personality Disorder

 Unfortunately, borderline personality disorder is highly correlated with substance abuse.
 Studies show that 78% of adults with borderline personality disorder develop a substance use disorder at some point in their lives.
 Having these co-occurring conditions requires integrated treatment by mental health professionals to address both issues at once.
 That’s why our team specializes in dual-diagnosis treatment.

-At Woburn Addiction Treatment, our therapists offer evidence-based treatment like talk therapy sessions, psychotherapy treatment, and addiction treatment to help you address borderline personality disorder and co-occurring disorders.
+At Woburn Addiction Treatment, our therapists offer evidence-based borderline personality disorder treatment massachusetts, utilizing talk therapy sessions, psychotherapy, and addiction treatment to help you address BPD and co-occurring disorders simultaneously.

 Symptoms of Borderline Personality Disorder